Auhrus/pathoftitans-docker-server/README.md

 # Path of Titans-Server 🦖

 This image provides a Path of Titans server.
 After the first start it downloads the necessary files from the Alderon Games servers.
-If there is an update to the server files, simply rebuild the container without having to re-download the image.
-It will download everything again and the show can go on.
+If there is an update to the server files, simply recreate the container without having to re-download the image.
+It will download everything again (just in new) and the show can go on.
 ## Inhalt🧾

 * [Deployment👩‍💻](https://github.com/Auhruz/pathoftitans-docker-server#deployment)